 In the traditional Battleship, each player has a board with convenient sections for boat and peg storage.
 These boards are extremely light weight and fold up for easy storage.
 Speaking from experience, one drawback to their storage design is that upon opening the boards, it is very possible for the pieces to fall out of their containers and end up lost or damaged.

 The peg placing aspect of this game improves user engagement by allowing for maximum tactile involvement.
-While this is enjoyable for many users, the small pegs in the holes may be difficult for users with shakey hands or poor coordination.
+While this is enjoyable for many users, the small pegs in the holes may be difficult for users with shaky hands or poor coordination.

 Finally, the cosmetic appeal of the boards is the “life-like” depictions on the sides to emulate the feeling of being in a battleship.
 This adds significant character to the game and helps it stand out tremendously.
 However, the Ship placing board is incredibly dull, and could use a little liveliness.